plone/documentation/docs/admin-guide/run-plone.md

 ## Run Plone in foreground mode

 Running Plone in foreground mode will show output in the terminal.
 This is recommended while developing a Plone site.
-The command to be used, depends on the used install method.
+The command to be used depends on the install method you used.

 Cookieplone:
 :   ```shell